skandasoft/preview-plus/README.md

 -----------
 ~~When the Compiler put up the preview in the split screen and the editor is closed with the preview tab still on Then there is a errror when reopening.
-I will raise it up in the discussion forum.~~ click on save when it asks for save/cancel..this bring it up in the same place but without the split screen.
+I will raise it up in the discussion forum.~~
-The webview right now has issues in chrome.
+~~click on save when it asks for save/cancel..this bring it up in the same place but without the split screen.~~ The webview right now has issues in chrome.
 So for now there is option for iframes but they cannot execute javascript.
-So The webview closes as soon as it loses focus.
+So The webview closes as soon as it loses focus.(I think this is going to go away )
 So 2 html previews cannot be open at one time.
 This will resolved once the chrome bug is resolved.
 I have tested using windows.
 You are welcome put the test result /raise issues for other os.
 The Slim compiler which is installed as gems generate a batch file.
 So I have the command as slim.bat for running as spawn.  if it is any other os I have it as just the command.